clnhub/rtl8192eu-linux/README.md

 ### Manual install

-Remove available drivers with (skip if `sudo lshw -C network` ànd `dkms status` do not show any wifi drivers):
+Remove available drivers with (skip if `sudo lshw -C network` and `dkms status` do not show any wifi drivers):

 ```
 sudo rmmod 8192eu